 How can I have my criminal record expunged?

-Because there are different procedures depending on what the crime was and how the sentencing was handled, you need to go to the court complex or the court that convicted you and request from the clerk's office - criminal window, the correct forms and procedures for expungement.
-It is also recommended that you seek the assistance of a lawyer.
+Because there are different procedures depending on what the crime was and how the sentencing was handled, it is recommended that you seek the assistance of a lawyer.

 Whom can I talk to about a consumer-related problem?

 You should contact the police agency having jurisdiction where the crime occurred or where the property was transported.

 How do I verify if a business is operating legitimately or if it has been the subject of complaints?